-Alice's lawyers decide that Alice denies murder, but will plead guilty to manslaughter by provocation.
+Alice's lawyers decide that Alice denies murder, but will claim manslaughter by provocation.
 The question is now, will the jury agree?

-"Manslaughter provocation", in English law, requires actual provocation and must pass a test of whether a reasonable, sober, self-controlled person would do it.
-The other partial defences are diminished responsibility and suicide pacts.
+"Manslaughter by provocation", in English law, requires actual provocation and must pass a test of whether a reasonable, sober, self-controlled person would do it.
+The other partial defenses are diminished responsibility and suicide pacts.

-In the US, it is one of the three partial defences to murder (the others being diminished and unjustified use of force in what they though was self-defence).
+In the US, it is one of the three partial defenses to murder (the others being diminished and unjustified use of force in what they thought was self-defense).

 In both cases, the crime becomes voluntary manslaughter rather than murder, which could still carry prison time, but it's far less than actual murder charges.